Reaching Out to Help Others

 CIT is a camp program offered by the JCCNS for 9-10th graders.
 Simchah CITs intern with Summer at the J

-staff through their chosen area of interest, enjoy social trips, and participate in community service projects with NSTI.
+staff through their chosen area of interest, enjoy social trips, and participate in community service projects with JTI of Greater Boston.
 This program offers teens the opportunity to gain valuable leadership training and communication skills, as well as get immersed in the community.
 CIT runs in two-week sessions.
-Formerly known as Simchah Jewish Teen Internship (JTI).
+Formerly known as Simchah Jewish Teen Internship.

 Learn more about Simchah CIT sessions